IcaliaLabs/guides/stack/swift/README.md

     ```swift
       let isCorrect: Bool
     ```
-  * Use descriptive descriptive, clarity is more important than brevity.
+  * Use descriptive code, clarity is more important than brevity.
 For example:
     ```swift
       let isFriday: Bool {}
       if isFriday {